SerendipityHQ/oauth-guzzle-middleware/README.md

 ## This library supports

 - OAuth Core 1.0a
-- OAuth Protocol 1.0 (IS THE SAME IDENTICAL CLASS USED FOR OAuth Core 1.0a - Sorry :( ... for the moment :))
+- OAuth Protocol 1.0 (to implement)
 - OAuth Protocol 2.0 (to implement)

 # How to use the OAuth Core 1.0a Middleware